r44v/armtemplates/README.md

 # armtemplates

-A repo with public arm templates to link to azure devops services
+A repo with public arm templates to link to azure devops services and a naming standard.

-# Updates

-**20191108**

-Reworked standard

-* Added owner identifier
-* removed dash between owner identifier and project name
-* project name is now 7 characters
-* Decreased environment to single character
-* Increased resource-type with 1 character (now 4) and reworked short codes to fit standard

 # Naming conventions

-everyname should be limited to 24 characters
+every resource name should be limited to 24 characters.

 ```
 <owner-identifier(3)><project-name(7)>-<environment(1)>-<region(4)>-<resource-type(4)>-<instancenumber(1)>